 The volunteer monitoring program is taking steps to transition to a digital format wherever possible.
-The change allows faster response time and will allow volunteers to have access to data in a more timely manner.
+The change allows faster response time and will allow volunteers to have access to data in a timelier manner.

 Since 2018 volunteer end of the season reports have been sent out digitally as PDFs unless hardcopies were requested.
-We began an online end of the year survey in 2018 as a result of decreased participation.
+We began an online end of the year survey in 2018 because of decreased participation.
 In some years, we send follow up surveys via mail if volunteers do not respond.
 We continue to work on the most effective ways to keep volunteers engaged.

 INCLP in conjunction with O'Neill is also reformatting and rebuilding the database used to house and access data.
-Our goal is to make real-time Secchi depth data available online and implement easy to use data visualization tools on the website.
-While this process has stalled as a result of the pandemic, we hope to get this project back on track in the coming grant cycle.
+Our goal is to make real-time Secchi depth data available online and implement easy-to-use data visualization tools on the website.
+While this process has stalled because of the pandemic, we hope to get this project back on track in the coming grant cycle.